commerceblock/mercurylayer/docs/testnet_guide.md

 The client accesses the mercury key server via Tor.
 In order connect to the server, the client app requires access to a Tor server via a SOCKS proxy.
 To use the standalone client you will therefore need to be running a local Tor instance - this can be done via installing and runnning a Tor server, or more simply by just downloading and running the Tor browser: https://www.torproject.org/download/

+For instructions on installing and running a standalone Tor daemon, see: https://community.torproject.org/onion-services/setup/install/

 In addition, Rust must be installed.
 To do this on a Linux or MacOS system, simply run:

 ```